-Stress is inevitable; at one point or other, we will experience it.
+Stress is inevitable; at one point or another, we will experience it.
 So just what is stress anyway?
 It is a physical and emotional reaction that people experience as they respond to changes.

 On this page, you will discover some healthy ways to deal with stress.

-Stress can come in many forms, such as a demanding job, a toxic work environment, arguments with loved ones, an unhealthy relationship, witnessing a tragic accident, and trauma.
+Stress can come in many forms, such as a demanding job, a toxic work environment, arguments with loved ones, an unhealthy relationship, witnessing a tragic accident, trauma, etc.

 Even stress from positive experiences such as planning a wedding can have the same emotional and physical reaction on your body.

 The stress response is a physical action your body undergoes during stressful situations.
 The brain sends warnings to the muscles, tightening them and to the adrenal glands, causing them to release stress hormones adrenaline and cortisol.
 This is your body´s way to prepare for fight or flight mode.

 Stress can worsen chronic health problems and mental health conditions.